vefunder/protocol-research-review/articles/Monerium/monerium.md

 * Replacing the owner of the EURe contract with a multi-sig
 * Keeping the SystemAccount as an EOA (for operational reasons > automating mints/burns), however implementing changes into the controller that would put a limit on how much EURe can be minted.
 This would greatly reduce the repercussions of a compromised SystemAccount.
 * The hiring of an auditor to review the smart contracts
+* Publish regular proof-of-reserves attestations from an auditor [or through other ways](https://gov.curve.fi/t/proposal-to-add-ageur-eure-on-ethereum-to-the-gauge-controller/4544/7?u=knows)

 We will monitor the deliveries in the coming weeks and will notify the DAO should Monerium fail to live up to their promises.